Dylan097/gamers-unite/README.md

 - Registration - Register for an account, which'll eventually allow the user to post, comment, like other's posts and follow other users
 - Login - Login to an account as a user to be able to post, comment, like posts and follow other users when implemented
 - Logout - Logout of an account so that if a computer is shared, someone else doesn't have access to your account
+- Create a post - Post what game you're playing, and about what you enjoy playing
+- Like/ unlike - Like a post by another user to show you like the game they're playing/ talking about, or unlike it for accidental likes
 - Viewing Posts - View a posts contents and comments
 - Comment on a post - Comment on posts so you can show what you're thinking
+- Edit a Post/Comment - Edit a Post/Comment that may have a typo or additions that have been forgotten
+- Delete a Post/Comment - Delete a Post/Comment that may have been posted accidentally, or that is no longer wanted

 ---